The Artificial Nigger

 "The Artificial Nigger" is a short story by Flannery O'Connor.
-It was published in 1955 in her short-story collection A Good Man Is Hard to Find.
+It was first published in the Spring 1955 issue of The Kenyon Review, and is included in her 1955 collection A Good Man Is Hard to Find.
 The title refers to statues popular in the Jim Crow-era Southern United States, depicting grotesque minstrelsy characters.
 In the story, an impressionable young boy and his ignorant, fearful grandfather visit Atlanta.
 The grandfather betrays the boy, sundering their relationship, but they bond over their shared unfamiliarity with black people, and the grandfather experiences a spiritual revelation about his own moral depravity.
-The story suggests that people are not intrinsically racist: rather, racist views are handed down from generation to generation because some people stand to profit from racism.
-O'Connor said that it was her favorite story she had written.
+O'Connor said it was her favorite of the stories she had written.

 Plot summary

 Mr. Head lives in the Georgia countryside with his grandson Nelson.
 A long time ago, Mr. Head's daughter ran away from home to Atlanta, showed up one day with the infant Nelson, and died within a year, forcing Mr. Head to raise Nelson himself.
 Mr. Head loathes Atlanta, but Nelson grows fascinated with it.
 When Nelson turns ten, Mr. Head decides to take Nelson to see the city, hoping that the trip will teach Nelson to hate and fear Atlanta like he does.

 Mr. Head thinks highly of himself, but he has little experience with the outside world.
 He lives in a sundown county, where blacks have been banned for the last twelve years; as such, Nelson has never seen a black person.
 In addition, Mr. Head has not been to Atlanta in fifteen years and has only been there three times.
 Their town is so remote that trains normally do not stop there.

 On the train, Mr. Head pettily mocks Nelson's ignorance in front of the other passengers.
 However, Mr. Head is insecure about his own ignorance.
 Nelson sees a black person for the first time, but Mr. Head has taught Nelson to dislike black people, and Nelson's fear of the unfamiliar pushes him closer to Mr. Head.
 When Mr. Head mistreats a black waiter on the train, Nelson's respect for his grandfather grows.

 After getting off the train, Mr. Head and Nelson walk around downtown Atlanta, but Mr. Head is unfamiliar with the streets and the pair walk in circles.
 Mr. Head refuses to take Nelson inside any buildings, because during his first trip to Atlanta, he got lost in a large store and was mocked by the locals.
 Nelson persuades Mr. Head to take a detour, which leads them to a black neighborhood.
 To Mr. Head's dismay, Nelson is fascinated by a black woman that he meets on the way.
 Although the two are lost, Mr. Head scolds Nelson for asking a black person for directions, and they continue walking aimlessly.